Pavex, progress report #2: route all the things

 - non-

-lifetime parameters; - non-static methods (i.e. methods that take
+'staticlifetime parameters; - non-static methods (i.e. methods that take

-as the first parameter).
+&selfas the first parameter).

 deserialization of route parameters where possible (i.e. when the parameter value is not URL-encoded), which requires

-being able to borrow from the incoming request (which does not live for 'static
+being able to borrow from the incoming request (which does not live for 'static).

 With 1. and 2. in place, 3. was a fairly straightforward addition.